-“You’re such a scaredy-cat.”
-Ann carried the torch closer to the hearth.
-She kicked away a tangle of honeysuckle, exposing a worn hole at the edge of a central flagstone.
+“You’re such a dang scaredy-cat.”
+Ann carried one of the torches closer to the hearth.
+She kicked away a tangle of honeysuckle vines, exposing a worn hole at the edge of the cracked hearthstone.

 “It was probably just a mole.”
-Curious, she slipped her fingers under the rock to flip it over.
+Curious, she slipped her fingers under the broken stone.
+It was loose.

-“Oh my god, Ann, don’t,” Yve shrieked from her perch.
+“Oh my God, Ann, don’t,” Maggie shrieked from her perch.
 “Something might bite you!”

-Ann flipped the rock over, exposing an intricate network of tiny tunnels.
-In one of them, something shimmered.
-She slid the torch closer and brushed away the dirt.
+The stone gave way.
+Ann flipped it aside, exposing an intricate network of tiny tunnels.
+In one of them, something shimmered in the torchlight.
+She brushed away the dirt.

 “What?
-What is it,” Yve squealed through her hands, “a snake?”
+What is it,” Maggie screeched through her hands.
+“A snake?”

 “Holy shit,” Ann repeated.
-She hooked a finger under one end of a gold necklace and lifted it out of the ground.
-It was greasy and caked with mud, but completely intact.
-A green stone gleamed at its lowest point, and as she wiped away more soil, she saw that the jewel was sandwiched between the jaws of two wolfhounds.
+She hooked a finger under one end of something gold, then lifted it from the ground.
+It looked like a wide, flat necklace, greasy and caked with mud, but completely intact.
+A green stone gleamed at its lowest point, and as she wiped the jewel on her shirt, she saw that it was sandwiched between the jaws of two doglike creatures.

-Yve peeked through her fingers.
+Maggie peeked through her fingers.
 “Holy crap.”
 She forgot her terror and jumped off the bench.
-“If your ancestors were so poor, where’d they get that?”
+“If your ancestors were so poor, where the hell did they get that?”